 - spread awareness on the abuse of older people in our community

-We invite businesses and individuals to join us in showing our support for the significant issue of the abuse of older people and interact with the local community by attending the expo.
-Participation in the expo will arm you with the knowledge to better understand and support older people experiencing abuse.
+We invited businesses and individuals to join us at the WEAAD Expo in showing support for the significant issue of the abuse of older people and interact with the local community.
+Participation in the expo armed attendees with the knowledge to better understand and support older people experiencing abuse.

 For any questions or concerns regarding this event, please contact:

 - Call Communities@Work’s Seniors’ Programs on 02 6293 6254

 - Use the Get in Touch form on our website (and allocate all enquiries to Seniors’ Programs)